 In 1898, Alexander Livingston died, but not before contributing to Reynoldsburg's history and the history of agriculture in the United States.

 In 1965, the Franklin County Historical Society recognized Reynoldsburg as"The Home of the Tomato" and to honor this great man our City holds an annual festival in recognition of his vast accomplishments in agriculture.
-It is called the Tomato Festival and is held in September.
+It is called the Tomato Festival.